Kendall has 13 years of experience working with kids, 8 years parenting and step parenting, and admins a large, influential parenting group.

 The Concept of Gentle Parenting

 I am an advocate of gentle parenting.
 I am on the admin team of a Facebook group called Gentle Parents Unite.
 We help parents stop yelling at their kids.
 When I hear a parent yelling at their children, I don’t judge them.
 I was that parent once.
 Parenting is hard, and we are all doing our best in every moment.
-At the time of this writing, everyone is feeling the tension in the face of the COVID-19 pandemic and so much uncertainty.
-We all lose our cool some times.
+We all lose our cool sometimes.

 As I was walking away after Tyler went inside that morning, I was imagining what might have preceded the incident I witnessed between the parent and Tyler.
 I imagined that the parent reminded Tyler that the class Zoom meeting was scheduled to begin in a few minutes as they went out to look at the garden.
 Tyler wanted to come out just for a few minutes to see the garden and spend time with their parent and sibling.